-Record any expenses you incur for your reselling business by category – such as office supplies and office equipment.
-At a minimum, Tew advices keeping your books up-to-date on a monthly basis.
+Record any expenses you incur for your reselling business by categories – such as office supplies and office equipment.
+At a minimum, Tew advises keeping your books up-to-date on a monthly basis.
 At the end of the year, you can run a simple report that provides all your expenses broken down by category.

 Example: The 2020 standard mileage rate, was 57.5 per mile.
 If you drove 2,000 miles for business, you’d have over a $1,000 deduction against your business taxable income.

 Note-For 2021, the standard mileage rate has decreased to 56 per mile.

 “Cost of goods sold is usually your most significant deduction, but it’s also one of the most poorly tracked,” Tew said.

 By keeping track of your inventory in a spreadsheet or software program, it should be fairly easy to run a report on your annual cost of goods sold (COGS) and your inventory levels.
 But if you haven’t been doing that, which is often the case for newer resellers, you have to do your best to estimate your COGS.

 Tew says this can be done by using the following formula that involves your beginning inventory, your purchases, and your ending inventory.

 Take the total cost of your beginning inventory at the start of the year, add in all your purchases throughout the year (which you should be able to retrieve from your business bank statements or receipts), and then subtract your ending inventory, and that will tell you your cost of goods sold.

 Home Office Deduction Expenses: If you operate your reselling business out of your home,